aurorascharff/next14-message-box/STEPS.md

 - Stash current code
 - Switch branch
 - Show code for messagebox and messages
-- Send multiple messages until it fails
+- Send multiple messages slowly, then many until it fails

 Notes: Can even enhance this further with optimistic updates.
 This still works without js.